 Singers should be experienced and fluent sight-readers; they may be encouraged to take solo parts as well as singing in ensembles.

 Pre-existing groups are welcome to apply together, and may bring prepared music for coaching in some of the chamber music sessions.
 Non-singing/playing observers are welcome if we have space.

-26 July, 4pm: the course begins with a short lecture-recital by The Parley of Instruments in the College Chapel.
+25 July, 4pm: the course begins with a short lecture-recital by The Parley of Instruments.
+It will not be open to public.

-29 July, 8pm: The Parley of Instruments will give a full-length evening concert at Emmanuel United Reformed Church, in central Cambridge.
-Preconcert talk by Dr Stephen Rose will start at 7pm.
+28 July, 8pm: The Parley of Instruments will give a full-length evening concert at venue TBC.
+Pre-concert talk by Dr Stephen Rose will start at 7pm.

-1 August, 7.30pm: on the final evening, course members will participate in a public concert, performing works studied during the week, at Emmanuel United Reformed Church.
+31 July, 7.30pm: on the final evening, course members will participate in a public concert at Benslow Music, performing works studied during the week.